KarelKubat/flagnames/README.md

 # flagnames

 Package `flagnames` is meant to be used with the standard Go package [flag](https://pkg.go.dev/flag).
 When long flags are defined, `flagnames` allow these to be abbreviated.
+So you get short flags as well, "for free".

 Example: